 - You possess a Chesapeake Bay and Coastal Sport Fishing License.

-Go to compass.dnr.maryland.gov/dnrcompassportal or visit a Department of Natural Resources Licensing and Registration Service Center or license agent (select tackle shop or outdoor outfitter).
+Go to compass.dnr.maryland.gov/dnrcompassportal, visit a Licensing and Registration Service Center or visit a license agent (select tackle shop or outdoor outfitter).

 Purple Heart Recipient Discount

 Any Maryland veteran who has received a Purple Heart for injuries sustained defending our nation qualifies for a 50 percent discount on Maryland hunting and fishing licenses.

 A complimentary license is available to Maryland residents who are 100 percent service-connected disabled veterans or former prisoners of war.
 The license incorporates the nontidal angler’s license, trout stamp and Bay and Coastal sport fishing license.
 Applicants must furnish a letter of disability or a letter of certification from the Veterans Administration with their initial application.

 These licenses must be obtained at a Department of Natural Resources Service Center and cannot be obtained at independent retail locations.
 Locate your nearest Service Center by visiting dnr.maryland.gov/pages/service_centers.aspx.

 A complimentary license is also available to residents and nonresidents who are blind.

 Contact Fishing and Boating Services for license exemption information concerning:

 - An individual who attends, resides, or is under treatment by a state approved mental health facility